Idaho lawmakers pass a bill to prevent minors from leaving the state for abortion

 Idaho only allows the procedure to be performed in cases of rape, incest, or if the mother would die without one.

-Legislators in the state are attempting to clarify certain instances when a mother's life is in jeopardy, but that bill is still under consideration by the state senate as of Thursday afternoon.
+Thursday, legislators clarified certain instances when a mother's life is in jeopardy, but that change still needs approval from Republican Gov. Brad Little.

 State law also allows family members and the father of an aborted fetus to file civil lawsuits against doctors who perform an abortion outside of those exceptions — for $20,000 per violation.